kylevedder/kylevedder.github.io/misc/state_of_robot_learning_dec_2025.md

 Notably, both $Q$ and $V$ are a sort of world model by a different name; rather than predicting some future state in its entirety as you might imagine out of a learned simulator, its instead baking in a bunch of long horizon information about how, under good decision making through future interactions with the world, you will ultimately get to the goal.

 As you might imagine, this too is quite challenging, and learning good Q or V functions is an open area of research.
-Very recently, Physical Intelligence released $\pi_{0.6}^*$, an approach that performs advantage weighted regression (BC, but rather than weighting every transition equally, weight it by $Q(s, a) - V(s)$), where they show minor improvements beyond that of just doing naive BC on the same data.
+Very recently, Physical Intelligence released $\pi_{0.6}^*$[^9], an approach that performs advantage weighted regression (BC, but rather than weighting every transition equally, weight it by $Q(s, a) - V(s)$), where they show minor improvements beyond that of just doing naive BC on the same data.
 However, in many of the tasks, the policy _also_ required human DAgger data, and it's clearly not a silver bullet for real world RL.
 There is much more work to be done in building good, reliable Q and V functions such that they work well out of distribution, without grossly over or under estimating their true values.

+## Predictions and Advice

+Here's a bunch of predictions about the future of robot learning:

+ - In (at most) 2 years, VLAs (e.g. $\pi_0$) will be replaced by video model backbones.
+ - In (at most) 10 years, world models are going to work well at simulating general open world interactions, and we will be doing policy extraction within them as part of policy training.
+	- Traditional sim / video game engines will be data generators for World Models, but they will be at their core learned end-to-end.
+ - (Near) expert data collection will still matter for finetuning these world models
+ - Real world rollouts on real robots will still matter for reaching superhuman performance on that embodiment

+As part of understanding where the field is going, many people have asked me for advice about building "picks and shovels" startups to profit from the Embodied AGI race.
+I think:

+ - Data labeling is a comodity, and fundamentally a human labor arbitrage hustle play, not a tech play.
+You will need to out-operate Scale AI.
+ - Pretraining data sales is also a hustle play, _and_ requires making the case that your data is actually helpful to the customer's model performance.
+This is an ops question as well as a technical one, and we know _it's not simply the case that all robot data helps_.
+ - Evals are a bottleneck, but they are so important to the model improvement loop that they have to be done in-house.
+This cannot be cleaved off and farmed out to a third party.
+ - Data platforms were not one-size-fits-all for Autonomous Vehicles, a domain where everyone had roughly the same sensors solving the same problem.
+There will not be one for for Embodied AGI.

+I think the only solid foundation for the future is: human demonstrations will continue to matter.
+If you build out a hardware plus software stack for demonstration (either GELLO or UMI) that reduces the painpoints described above _and you can show produces good policies by training some_, you will be an attractive business partner if not outright acquisition target.

+[^1]: Zhao, T. Z., Kumar, V., Levine, S., & Finn, C. (2023).
+Learning Fine-Grained Bimanual Manipulation with Low-Cost Hardware.
+Robotics: Science and Systems (RSS).
+[^2]: Wu, P., Shentu, Y., Yi, Z., Lin, X., & Abbeel, P. (2023).
+GELLO: A General, Low-Cost, and Intuitive Teleoperation Framework for Robot Manipulators.
+IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
+[^3]: Chi, C., Xu, Z., Pan, C., Cousineau, E., Burchfiel, B., Feng, S., Tedrake, R., & Song, S. (2024).
+Universal Manipulation Interface: In-The-Wild Robot Teaching Without In-The-Wild Robots.
+Robotics: Science and Systems (RSS).
+[^4]: Generalist AI Team.
+(2025).
+GEN-0: Embodied Foundation Models That Scale with Physical Interaction.
+Generalist AI Blog.
+Available at: https://generalistai.com/blog/nov-04-2025-GEN-0
+[^5]: Sunday Team.
+(2025).
+ACT-1: A Robot Foundation Model Trained on Zero Robot Data.
+Sunday AI Journal.
+Available at: https://www.sunday.ai/journal/no-robot-data
+[^6]: Ross, S., Gordon, G., & Bagnell, J. A. (2011).
+A Reduction of Imitation Learning and Structured Prediction to No-Regret Online Learning.
+AISTATS.
+[^7]: Jang, E. (2021).
+Just Ask for Generalization.
+[Blog Post].
+Available at: evjang.com/2021/10/23/generalization.html
+[^8]: Kumar, A., Fu, Z., Pathak, D., & Malik, J. (2021).
+RMA: Rapid Motor Adaptation for Legged Robots.
+Robotics: Science and Systems (RSS).
+[^9]: Amin, A., et al. (2025). $\pi^*_{0.6}$: a VLA that Learns from Experience.
+Physical Intelligence.
+Available at: https://www.physicalintelligence.company/download/pistar06.pdf